Overview

 Tests to find Kaposi sarcoma in the lungs might include:

 - Chest X-ray.
 A chest X-ray might show something unusual in the lungs.
-If so, a CT scan of the chest or a bronchoscopy might be used to see to see if the unusual finding is Kaposi sarcoma.
+If so, a CT scan of the chest or a bronchoscopy might be used to see if the unusual finding is Kaposi sarcoma.

 - Bronchoscopy.
 In this test, a thin tube called a bronchoscope passes through the nose or mouth into the lungs.
-This allows for viewing the lining of the lungs and taking samples of lung tissue.
+This allows for viewing the lining of the airway and taking samples of lung tissue.

 Treatment